dnoegel/yarsal/README.md

-# Yet another ridiculously slim API layer"
+# Yet another ridiculously slim API layer

 This is an inofficial, very basic interface to the Shopware REST API.
 It offers a *SimpleClient* which basically wraps the underlying HTTP requests and a *ThreadedClient* which lets you process your tasks with multiple HTTP requests at the same time.